Custom border report

 - Activate your report in your application.

-- Test your report adding tracking data with the device simulator or simply execute the report using the right parameters to retrieve the vehicles’ data if you already have tracking data information across the borders you’ve previously set up.
+- Test your report by adding tracking data with the asset simulator or simply execute the report using the right parameters to retrieve the assets’ data if you already have tracking data information across the borders you’ve previously set up.

-- Note: If you make modifications to the report and test again in the application, you need to reprocess reports data.
+- Note: If you make modifications to the report and test again in the application, you need to reprocess the report's data.
 See how to do this here.

 Result

-If you did set up your geofences with the right names and if your vehicles had been crossing these borders, you should get a report like this one:
+If you did set up your geofences with the right names and if your assets had been crossing these borders, you should get a report like this one: